 Are Most Sex Crimes In Los Angeles Bondable Offenses?

-Every sex crime is going to have some sort of bail attached to it, but it depends on what the crime is, how serious the crime is, the past criminal record, and what type of danger is posed to the society.
+Every sex crime is going to have some sort of bail attached to it, but whether it’s bondable depends on what the crime is, how serious the crime is, the past criminal record, and what type of danger is posed to the society.
 If your sex crime case involves children and you pose a great danger to the society, then the judge can deviate from whatever the bail schedule is for that particular crime and post a higher bail if they believe that is appropriate.

 The judges in Los Angeles have gone through all of the crimes that could be filed in LA County, and they’ve decided on what a reasonable bail is for those crimes.
 It is only very rare that they would not put bail on somebody at the state level.
 At the federal level, on the other hand, if you are charged with a crime and you’re looking at a five, 10 or 15 year mandatory minimum, then the judges in those cases can just straight detain you.
 If that were the case, then you would not be able to get out and you would not be able to post a bond.

 Should I Hire An Attorney In Advance If I Suspect I’m Being Investigated For A Sex Crime?